CupOfTea696/BashMyTea/README.md

  - `color.ui`: `auto`
  - `core.editor`: `nano`
- - `alias.forget`: `'!git rm -r --cached . && git add . && git commit -am "Remove ignored files"'`
+ - `alias.forget`: `'!git rm -r --cached . && git add . && git commit -am "rm ignored files"'`

 ### Aliases

+Any aliases for tools you chose not to install will not be added to your `.bash_profile`.

 #### Sudo

  - `fucking`
  - `pls`
+ - `fak`

 #### Directory Listing